 In 1908, Kelley's friend, Josephine Goldmark, worked with Kelley to compile statistics and prepare legal arguments for a brief defending legislation to establish limits on working hours for women, part of an effort to establish protective labor legislation.
 The brief, written by Goldmark, was presented to the U.S. Supreme Court in the case Muller v.
-Oregon, by Louis D. Brandeis, who was married to Goldmark's eldest sister, Helen, and who would later himself sit on the Supreme Court.
+Oregon, by Louis D. Brandeis, who was married to Goldmark's older sister, Alice, and who would later himself sit on the Supreme Court.
 This "Brandeis Brief" established a precendent of the Supreme Court considering sociological evidence alongside (or even as superior to) legal precedent.

 In Chicago, Florence Kelley became a resident at Hull-House -- "resident" meaning that she worked as well as lived there, in a community of mostly women who were involved in neighborhood and general social reform.
 Her work was part of the research documented in Hull-House Maps and Papers (1895).
 While studying law at Northwestern University, Florence Kelley studied child labor in sweatshops and issued a report on that topic for the Illinois State Bureau of Labor, and then was appointed in 1893 by Gov. John P. Altgeld as the first factory inspector for the state of Illinois.